RobWiederstein/my-hugo-blog/content/post/2021-02-19-ten-tips-to-working-with-go-templates/index.md

 tags: []
 draft: no
 toc: yes
+header:
    image: go-logo.jpg
+   alt: go logo
    caption: Go is the templating language behind HUGO.
 summary:  Knowing a little bit about the go templating language will help you understand the syntax of layout templates in HUGO.
 repo: https://raw.githubusercontent.com/RobWiederstein/purple-bananas/main/content/post/2021-02-19-ten-tips-to-working-with-go-templates/index.md
 ---